coder/websocket/README.md

 ## Features

-- Minimal yet pragmatic API
+- Minimal and idiomatic API
+- Tiny codebase at 1400 lines which reduces the surface area for bugs
 - First class context.Context support
-- Thoroughly tested, fully passes the [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite)
+- Thorough tests, fully passes the [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite)
-- Concurrent writes
 - Zero dependencies outside of the stdlib for the core library
 - JSON and ProtoBuf helpers in the wsjson and wspb subpackages
+- High performance
+- Concurrent writes

 ## Roadmap